bk/wmk/readme.md

   `pandoc` is true; both may be overridden through frontmatter variables.

 - `use_cache`: boolean, True by default.
 If you set this to False, the Markdown rendering cache will be disabled.
-This is useful for small projects where the final HTML output often depends on factors other than the Markdown files themselves.
+This is useful for small and medium-sized projects where the final HTML output often depends on factors other than the Markdown files themselves.
+Note that caching for a specific file can be turned off by putting `no_cache: true` in the frontmatter.

 - `sass_output_style`: The output style for Sass/SCSS rendering.
 This should be one of `compact`, `compressed`, `expanded` or `nested`.
 The default is